KerstenDoering/CPI-Pipeline/ReadMe.rst

 Required Installation Packages
 ##############################

-- The operating system for the CPI-pipeline was Ubuntu 14.04 LTS and the whole pipeline was tested with Ubuntu 16.04 LTS.
+- The operating system for the CPI-pipeline was Ubuntu 14.04 LTS and the whole pipeline was tested with Ubuntu 16.04 LTS & Ubuntu 18.04 LTS.

 - All packages can be installed with "apt-get install", Synaptic Package Manager, or the new Ubuntu Software Center.